liquidprompt/liquidprompt/docs/functions/theme.rst

 .. function:: _lp_disk_color() -> var:lp_disk_color

-   Returns information about occupied space of the hard drive hosting the current directory.
+   Returns information about available space of the hard drive hosting the current directory.

    If :attr:`LP_ALWAYS_DISPLAY_VALUES` is ``false``, displays a colored mark